Senior Scientist

 • Examples: validation of analytical methods used in pharmaceuticals, food testing, environmental monitoring, etc.

-Q7.
-How a protein is purified?
+Q. How is a protein purified?

 Ans.